 Emmalyn underwent surgery the day before Carson was born.
 Horn loosened the tendons in her foot and also inserted a pin to correct her foot.
 After six weeks in a cast, she was fitted for a brace.
 As she grew, she needed follow-up surgery to again loosen the tendons.

-Emmalyn and Carson needed to go to CHOP’s Main Campus for their surgical procedures.
+Emmalyn and Carson needed to go to CHOP’s Philadelphia Campus for their surgical procedures.
 For eight months after Carson was born, Kayleigh, Emmalyn and Carson stayed with Kayleigh’s parents in Lansdale, Pa., which is closer to Philadelphia than the family’s Ephrata home.
 Kayleigh’s husband, Cameron, visited on weekends.
 “It would have been nice to keep the family together,” says Kayleigh.
 “A trip to King of Prussia would have been a lot easier.”
-Indeed, all the surgical procedures they underwent will be offered at CHOP’s King of Prussia hospital when it opens in fall 2021.
+Indeed, many of the surgical procedures they underwent will be offered at CHOP’s King of Prussia hospital when it opens in fall 2021.

 As Emmalyn, now 4, and Carson, 3, grow, they’ll likely need fewer interventions.
 But they’ve had considerable medical journeys already in their young lives.
 “They’re doing really good,” says Kayleigh.
 “Emmalyn has gotten used to going to the doctors.
 Carson has always been good with it.”
 The main trouble the family faces?
 A toddler’s dislike of shoes: “We have some trouble keeping their braces on — especially Emmalyn.
 She likes to be barefoot.”